Mulegé: Economy

 Mulegé is internationally famous for its rich fishing grounds in the Gulf of California.
 A warm current from the southern and a cold current from the northern Pacific come together in the Mulegé area of the Gulf of California and encourage a great variety of different fish species.
 The Gulf is sometimes known as the "Sea of Cortez", after the Spanish explorer, Hernán Cortés, who sailed into the area.

 In the past, Mulegé's economy was largely based on fishing and farming.
 Today, tourism is a major income source for Mulegé.
 Some come for the area's deep sea fishing.
 Kayaking, cave tours, bird watching, and fishing, with or without charters to catch a big game fish, are popular attractions.

 Today's tourism industry in Mulegé is based on the fact that in 1976 the Highway MX 1 – a paved road – was constructed and Mulegé became easily accessible by land.
 A trip from the US border to Mulegé takes no more than 12 hours today.
 Before the highway was constructed, such a trip could take four days.

 The area has suffered damage from Hurricane John in 2006, Tropical Storm Julio in 2008, Hurricane Jimena in 2009, Hurricane Paul in 2012, and Hurricane Odile in 2014.
 All five hurricanes created major precipitation followed by high floods.
 All over the Mulegé area, from the Pacific to the Gulf of California, rainfall and floods were devastating.
 Mulegé was flooded by over 20 feet of water at the highway bridge and by 6 feet in the upper regions of town.
 Many homes located in the river valley were washed into the Gulf of California.
-Clean-up was still being done in January, 2015.
+Clean-up was still being done in January 2015.

 Transportation

-By land, Mulegé is accessible by Federal Highway 1, which runs from Tijuana at the US-MX border to Cabo San Lucas.
+By land, Mulegé is accessible by Federal Highway 1, which runs from Tijuana at the US-Mexico border to Cabo San Lucas.

 Mulegé is served by three airstrips in the area, which are used for private air travel: El Gallito Airstrip, Mulegé Airstrip, and Punta San Pedro Airstrip.
 Regional flights are available at the Palo Verde Airport (to the north of town), and international flights are available at the Loreto Airport (123 km to the south).